alextoft/sureflap/README.md

 Plenty more to come.
 Please don't piss and moan about the quality of the code - it's a Saturday afternoon hack over a few beers.

-I have no connection with SureFlap except for having used their products for many years; they do what it says on the tin and the after-sales support is bulletproof.
-My old, non-IoT cat flap developed a fault after years of weather exposure and abuse by a pair of nutter cats, but after one phone call they sent me a part with idiot-proof fitting instructions.
-It's difficult to fault that level of service.
+I have no connection with SureFlap except for having used their products for a very long time; they do what it says on the tin and the after-sales support is bulletproof.
+My old, non-IoT cat flap developed a fault after years of weather exposure and abuse by a pair of nutter cats, but after one phone call they sent me a part with idiot-proof fitting instructions and it was good as new.
+Difficult to fault that level of service.